paultongyoo/churn-model-evaluation-platform/README.md

     2. Note two versions of the model are visible in the registry evaluated using training and holdout datasets (`X_train` and `X_test`, respectively)
 1. Deploy the `churn_prediction_pipeline` Prefect Flow to your Prefect Server using GitHub Actions
     1. Commit your cloned repo (including `{REPO_DIR}/.github/workflows/deploy-prefect.yml` updated with generated `PREFECT_API_URL`)
-    1. Log in your GitHub account, navigate to your committed repo project and create the following Repository Secrets (used by `deploy-prefect.yml`):
+    1. Log in to your GitHub account, navigate to your committed repo project and create the following Repository Secrets (used by `deploy-prefect.yml`):
         1.  `AWS_ACCOUNT_ID`
         1.  `AWS_ACCESS_KEY_ID`
         1.  `AWS_SECRET_ACCESS_KEY`